 What Happens During Surgery

-Sometimes, when the veterinarian clamps the tissue to ligate the blood vessels, small bits of ovarian tissue remain in the body after the surgery.
+Sometimes, when the veterinarian clamps the tissue to ligate (or tie off) the blood vessels, small bits of ovarian tissue remain in the body after the surgery.
 This tissue can then grow and respond to chemical signals from the brain to produce the hormones that cause the heat cycle.

 Visit the Vet

 Other possible situations could simulate a heat cycle.
 Your pet may have a vaginal or bladder infection.
-Take your pet to its veterinarian for an examination to find out exactly what is causing your pet's behavior.
+Take your pet to the veterinarian for an examination to find out exactly what is causing bleeding or a heat cycle.

 Myths About Spayed Pets

-- Spaying does not cause a pet to be fat or lazy.
-Overweight dogs are fed too much and receive too little exercise.
+Spaying does not cause a pet to be fat or lazy.
+Unless there is another underlying medical condition, in most cases, overweight cats and dogs get that way because they are fed too much and/or receive too little exercise.